 - The author must complete the declaration of originality form.
 [Declaration of originality]

 - Articles must have a maximum length of 6000 words and must be written with APA standards version 6.0

 - The document must have a maximum of 5 authors.

 - The document must contain references to documents included in the Web of Science.

 - Articles must have a minimum of 20 bibliographic references.

-- The document review time is 3 weeks.
+- The document review between 4 and 7 weeks.